DraftShift/StealthChanger/README.md

 All parts are easily replaceable without reprinting if wear happens, life of the bushings and pins are still being tested.

 ## Tool compatability
-Currently we support the standard Stealth Burner.
-There are plans in place to add the Mini Stealth Burner, Dragon Burner and XOL.
+Currently we support the standard Stealth Burner, Dragon Burner, and Rapid Burner.
+There are plans in place to add the Mini Stealth Burner, XOL, and Archetype.

 ## Printing
 All print settings are the same as [Voron Standards](https://docs.vorondesign.com/sourcing.html#print-settings) or better.